adkowalkowski/love-language-client/README.md

 # Project Overview

 ## Backend Repository
-This repository is for the front-end, visit the [backend repository](https://github.com/adkowalkowski/love-language-server)
+This repository is for the frontend, visit the [backend repository](https://github.com/adkowalkowski/love-language-server)

 ## Project Schedule